 - Will it enhance the user experience?

 You want to stay away from older versions of a plugin or those that may not be compatible with the latest WordPress release.
 Performance is also a big consideration because a secure plugin doesn’t necessarily mean a fast plugin.

 2 – Protect

-Hackers usually exploit the vulnerabilities of your site like weak passwords, easy to guess admin usernames, and outdated securities in your theme or plugins.
-With a few simple things you can do to maintain [link here] your site, you can save yourself many worries.
+Hackers usually exploit the vulnerabilities of your site, like weak passwords, easy-to-guess admin usernames, and outdated security in your theme or plugins.
+You can save yourself many worries with a few simple things you can do to maintain your site.

-The first thing you should do is install a security plugin to help monitor activity and privacy controls on your WordPress website.
-Two of our favorites are iThemes Security (available in our maintenance package and Shield, a low cost ($24/year) plugin.
-These plugins help you enable two-step authentication, provide brute force protection, monitor core file changes and some user management options.
+First, you should install a security plugin to help monitor activity and privacy controls on your WordPress website.
+Two of our favorites are iThemes Security (available in our maintenance package and Shield, a low-cost ($24/year) plugin.
+These plugins help you enable two-step authentication, provide brute force protection, monitor core file changes, and provide some user management options.